Timothee123456/Timothee123456.github.io/README.md

 # Uploading Your Module to PyPI

-This guide will walk you through the process of testing your Python module on the Python Package Index (TestPyPI).
+This guide will walk you through the process of uploading your Python module on the Python Package Index (PyPI).
 Follow these steps to ensure a smooth upload and testing experience.

 ## Creating the files
 ### Creating the package files